Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Texas vs. Penn State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game at Wells Fargo Arena has the Texas Longhorns (27-8) going head to head against the Penn State Nittany Lions (23-13) at 7:45 PM ET on March 18.
-Our computer prediction projects a 75-68 victory for Texas, who are favored by our model.
+Saturday's contest that pits the Texas Longhorns (27-8) against the Penn State Nittany Lions (23-13) at Wells Fargo Arena has a projected final score of 75-68 (based on our computer prediction) in favor of Texas, who is the favorite in this matchup by our model.
+Tipoff is at 7:45 PM ET on March 18.

-Based on our computer prediction, Texas is a good bet to cover the spread, which is currently listed at 5.5.
-The two teams are projected to go over the 140.5 over/under.
+According to our computer prediction, Texas should cover the point spread, which is listed at 5.5.
+The two sides are projected to go over the 139.5 total.

 Texas vs. Penn State Game Info & Odds